Alessia drifted, never quite reaching wakefulness.

 –ensuring you both survive another dawn?

-She couldn’t believe that this flailing, overacting braggart was the same terrifying king who had loomed over her mother with a knife.
+Stella watched Odrian’s dramatics with wide-eyed delight.
+She couldn’t believe this flailing, overacting braggart was the same terrifying king who had loomed over her mother with a sword.
+Giggles bubbled from her as the last of her fears melted away.

-Then, with things put right in the world again, she snuggled closer to her mother with a yawn.
+Stella snuggled closer to her mother with a yawn.

 “Go back t’sleep, Starlight,” Alessia murmured softly.
 “I ain’t goin’ nowhere.”